 Imagine relaxing out in the sun over crystal clear waters, laying out next to your over the water bungalow.
-It is a destination perfect for taking it easy after a (sometimes) stressful and tiring wedding and enjoying some down town with your new better half.
+It is a destination perfect for taking it easy after a (sometimes) stressful and tiring wedding and enjoying some downtime with your new better half.
 After you have spent time relaxing there are plenty of other things to do to feed your need for adventure.
-If you love enjoying the water, sea food and getting away from the busy city, Bora Bora is an excellent location for a honeymoon.
+If you love enjoying the water, seafood and getting away from the busy city, Bora Bora is an excellent location for a honeymoon.

 Where is Bora Bora and how do I get there?

 Bora Bora is an island that is a part of the Society Islands of French Polynesia.
 It is located in the middle of the Pacific Ocean, Northwest of New Zealand.
 From the US, it requires an eight and a half our flight from LAX to Tahiti.